ashishshah1995/Spring-REST-CRM/README.md

 | PUT | api/customers     |    Update an existing customer   |
 | DELETE | api/customers/{customerId} | Delete a customer |

-1. Exception Handling

-2. Jackson to convert request body from JSON to POJO

 ## Steps to setup the database